RayIchigo/PIR-with-LCD/README.md

-# PIR Motion Detection & I2C LCD Display
+# PIR Motion Detection with I2C LCD Display

 ##  Description
 This project uses a PIR (Passive Infrared) motion sensor connected to an Arduino to detect movement.
 When motion is detected, the system displays a message on a 16x2 I2C LCD screen.
 It’s a basic project for beginners and can be extended later with more features.